California General Education Transfer Curriculum (Cal-GETC)

 or ARCH 146H Architecture History: Renaissance to Modern - Honors

-or ART 102H Art History: Renaissance to Present - Honors
+or ARTH C1200H Survey of Art from the Renaissance to Contemporary - Honors

 DANCE 100Dance History and Appreciation3